 New Title IX Regulations Strengthen Protections for All Students

 In May 2020, the U.S. Department of Education announced new Title IX regulations, taking full effect in August 2020.
-Two of our Michigan sexual assault attorneys – Stephen Sinas and Jon Homa – appeared recently on WLAJ “In the Name of the Law” to discuss the process of sexual assault civil lawsuits and the various changes to the federal Title IX regulations.
+One of our Michigan sexual assault attorneys – Stephen Sinas – appeared recently on WLAJ “In the Name of the Law” to discuss the process of sexual assault civil lawsuits and the various changes to the federal Title IX regulations.

 Understanding Sexual Assault Civil Lawsuits

 Civil lawsuits regarding instances of sexual assault have their own unique set of standards.
 Perpetrators of sexual assault can be held financially liable for their actions.
 However, oftentimes when that person does not have considerable assets or wealth, financial recovery for victims directly from the perpetrator proves difficult.
 Additionally, it’s important to understand that most insurances issued to an individual do not cover instances of sexual assault.
 Because most insurances view sexual assault as intentional or criminal acts, most policies do not cover these situations or provide any redress for victims.

 Can you sue a person or entity for a sexual assault committed by someone else altogether?

 However, in some instances of sexual assault, other individuals or entities – such as employers of the perpetrator or owners of the property where the assault took place – can also be held liable for the sexual assault.
 In these cases, assault survivors may be able to argue that these other individuals or entities failed to make reasonable efforts to prevent the assault from occurring or failed to take appropriate corrective action once notified of the improper actions.
 The standard in these types of claims is essentially the same as a general negligence standard.